AllenNeuralDynamics/aind-data-schema/docs/base/core/quality_control.md

 **Q: I want to be able to store data about each of the evaluated assets in this metric**

-Take a look at the `MultiAssetMetric` class in `aind-qc-portal-schema`.
+Take a look at the `MultiAssetMetric` class in `aind-qcportal-schema`.
 It allows you to pass a list of values which will be matched up with the `evaluated_assets` names.
 You can also include options which will appear as dropdowns or checkboxes.

 ## Example